psema4/Atomic-OS/README.md

 Legal
 =====

-Atomic OS is licensed under the LGPLv3 license.
+Atomic OS itself is licensed under the LGPLv3 license.
 For details, please see the LICENSE file.

+Some dependencies may be licensed under another license.
+Please see their respective source files in the script/vendor/ directory

 Summary
 =======